CarInsurance.com Insights

 While climate change is impacting the cost of insurance, it’s not the only factor that’s a problem.
 Recent years have seen more people moving to high-risk areas for disasters than low risk areas.
 If more people live and drive in high-risk areas, the risk is higher for claims, raising the cost of insurance.

-According to Redfin, from 2016 to 2020, more people moved to high-risk weather areas, such as Florida, Texas, Arizona, and Nevada than to lower-risk areas.
+According to Redfin, from 2016 to 2020, more people moved to high-risk weather areas, such as Florida, Texas, Arizona and Nevada, than to lower-risk states.
 While housing may be cheaper in some of these areas, insurance prices are headed up, or in the case of Florida, are already some of the highest in the country.

 A Freddie Mac report found the pandemic accelerated people moving to higher-risk areas.
 The report found: